gaguerreiro/sax/README.md

 ### *> sax-email*

-Used with Identify to force a element to be a Email property.
+Used with Identify to force an element to be an Email property.
 No need value.

 ```html
 <input type="text|email|number|etc..." sax-identify sax-property="Email of user" sax-email/>